videlicet/Meme-Generator/README.md

     Or:

-    Click <b>generate</b> to generate a meme according to it's respective text-box-pattern (see Caveats).
+    Click <b>generate</b> to generate a meme according to its respective text-box-pattern (see Caveats).
 3. Click <b>upload</b> to upload your own meme template and repeat steps 1 and 2 (this will only work well with meme formats with two text boxes in the iconic top-bottom pattern).

 ## Caveats